Moecker/sdc/README.md

 ![aug1](exploration/2017-01-18 21_43_33-exploration.png)

 #### Traversion of images
-The images are randomly traveres left/right and top/bottom to simulate different positions of the car on the track.
-In accordance to the amount of pixels the images was shifted a little portion of steering angles is added / subtracted, similiar to the flipping of images.
+The images are randomly traverse left/right and top/bottom to simulate different positions of the car on the track.
+In accordance to the amount of pixels the images was shifted a little portion of steering angles is added/subtracted, simila to the flipping of images.
 #### Adding Shadows
 By adding random shadows we can increase the number of augmented images to as many as we want.
-The idea behind the shadowing is that the network will be trained to detect the actual important edges of the street and no edges introduced by bad lightning conditons.
+The idea behind the shadowing is that the network will be trained to detect the actual important edges of the street and no edges introduced by bad lightning conditions.

 Visualization of the augmentation techniques: Traversion and Adding Shadows
 ![aug2](exploration/2017-01-18 21_43_42-exploration.png)